 ‘A transformative time’

-Professor Bond said there is great opportunity for the population boosts to improve services in regional areas.
+Professor Bond said there is great opportunity for the population boosts to improve services in

 “Will these regions have the amenities?
 And will they be able to increase their infrastructure to make it attractive for people to remain in these areas?” he said.